For ordering products online click here We accept Visa, Mastercard, Check, Money Order, and Paypal.

 Historical Oil Painting Varnishes and Mediums

-Western Maryland Gallery offers unique historically-accurate painting varnishes and mediums intended for use with both handground oil paint and today's commercial 'tube' colors.
+Oil-resin varnish has always been created by combining a resin with an oil, often through high temperature heats.
+Most common varnishes utilized down through the ages were intended to coat and protect furniture, architecture, boat-hulls and implements.
+Such common varnishes were composed of mostly oil -generally three parts oil to one of resin.
+As there is already ample oil within oil paints, special varnishes that were high in resin-content while low in oil were preferred and sought after by painters.
+Western Maryland Gallery offers unique historically-accurate painting varnishes and mediums primarily intended for use with both handground oil paint and today's commercial 'tube' colors.
 Some of these varnishes have been used as far back as the 1400's.
-All of these varnishes/mediums allow certain desirable effects not attainable through the use of straight oil-and-pigment paint alone.
-They produce proper effects when used with either an 'all fixed-oil' (no solvents) painting technique, as well as those methods involving turpentine, or other spirit-use.
+All of these varnishes/mediums allow certain desirable effects not attainable through the use of commonly-available varnishes or by straight oil-and-pigment paint, alone.
+These special varnishes produce proper effects when used within either an "all-oil" (no solvents) painting technique or within those methods involving turpentine, or other solvent-use.
 Oil paintings made with these same historical additives have shown excellence in craftsmanship and durability down through the ages.
-Most are oil varnishes- rather than spirit varnishes.
-These varnishes and mediums appear to have truly stood the test of time ; and based on the historical evidence, these varnishes and mediums will not darken or weaken oil paint with age.
+A properly-made oil varnish will not yellow to any noticeable degree, excepting with great age.
+These particular varnishes and mediums appear to have truly stood the test of time.

-These varnishes /mediums are made in small batches.
+These historical painting varnishes /mediums are made in small batches.
 As aging is often important to strength and painting performance, the copal and amber varnishes are allowed to 'sleep' several months before sale.
 These varnishes/mediums are very strong in effects and, when utilized as additions to oil-colors, a bottle of any will last through approximately 20 or more 24"x30" paintings.
-Our varnishes and mediums are contained in either 100 mil. tube-form, or attractive 60 mil.
-(2 ounce round), or 80 mil.
-(2-2/3 ounces square) glass bottles that fit perfectly into artist's sketch boxes.
+Our painting varnishes and mediums are contained in either 90 mil. tube-form, or attractive 60 mil. glass bottles that fit perfectly into artist's sketch boxes.

 Note: true hard copal and amber varnishes are rare in the world today.
 The ratio of resin-to-oil quantities (and the type of oil) as well as the length and degree of actual cooking of the varnishes, allow for noticeable differences in their ultimate characteristics when used with oil paint.
 Our varnishes are unique to our manufacture and perform like none other.
 Many recipes for amber and copal varnishes found in manuscripts and other textual sources are actually unfit for applications to oil painting.
 Varnishes that are too dark, too high in oil-content, or varnishes that dry too quickly are rather best suited for wood applications instead.
-With these considerations in mind, we have, through much trial-and-error, selected only those varnishes that are suitable to oil painting.
-[Notice : considered harmless to health in actual painting practices, care must be taken that none of the painting varnishes and mediums become ingested.]
+With these considerations in mind I have, through much trial-and-error, selected only those varnishes that are suitable to oil painting.
+[Notice: Some of the following varnishes contain slight amounts of turpentine spirit.
+Be aware that though considered harmless to health in actual painting practices, care should be taken that none of the painting varnishes and mediums become ingested.]

 James C. Groves